Modern Slavery Act statement 2023

 This statement is made in accordance with section 54 of the Modern Slavery Act 2015, on behalf of the Sanofi group of companies operating and carrying on business within the UK (“Sanofi UK”).

 It sets out the steps we have taken to ensure there is no modern slavery or human trafficking within our business and supply chains.

-Sanofi UK is organised into four business units: General Medicines including diabetes, cardiovascular and our established medicines; Vaccines; Speciality Care, including immunology, neurology and multiple sclerosis, oncology, and rare blood disorders and diseases; and Consumer Healthcare.
+Sanofi UK is organised into four business units: General Medicines including diabetes, cardiovascular and our established medicines; Vaccines; Specialty Care, including immunology, multiple sclerosis, oncology, and rare diseases and blood disorders; and Consumer Healthcare.

 We ensure the way we contribute to improving health is one which is both sustainable and responsible.
 We are convinced that each of us has an obligation to leave the world a better place for the next generation.

 Corporate Social Responsibility (“CSR”) is built into our corporate strategy and the CSR function is responsible for managing and integrating our New Contract with Society at every level of the company – locally, regionally, and globally.
 Beyond the coordination, sustainability is fully embedded in our CSR strategy through four flagship programmes; affordable access to our medicines, R&D for unmet needs enabling the support of vulnerable communities, efficiency & sustainability through our commitment toward a healthy planet and working on a more inclusive workplace.